 “No Grease” S-Cam Composite Bushings Two major concerns of maintenance professionals are performance of parts and vehicle safety.
 Historically, the bushings used on the air brakes of busses, trucks and tractor trailers have led a rather uneventful existence.
 Most of the bushings are made of nylon plastic and others are made from brass.
 These bushings can be made well, but there is a major problem or draw back in using them: they require grease to work properly.
 Moreover, the grease must be periodically reapplied during the service life of the vehicle.
 Surprisingly, it is this grease that causes the major safety hazards.
 The grease leaks from the seals and contaminates the brake linings, causing several serious hazardous events to occur.
 Contaminated linings develop a glaze which greatly reduces the braking forces available to stop the vehicle.
 Glazed drums also overheat and crack, weakening the part and compromising safety.
 Glazing also greatly shortens the life of the lining and the expensive drums.
 Once glazing has occurred, the braking forces are different on each side of the vehicle creating a serious hazard on highways and icy roads.
 Brakes and tires on the side experiencing the higher braking load have greater wear.
 In addition, glazed linings/drums produce very loud noises (brake squeal), creating a public nuisance (noise pollution) both to riders and the public in general— especially people located or living near bus stops.
+Law Enforcement can/will ticket and hold trucking vehicles found to have grease on their brake shoes and or drums until its is repaired or replaced which can be very expensive.
 These problems and others have been solved by a new class of S-camshaft bushing that does not require any grease.
 These new bushings are made from a plastic that will never melt; even red hot brakes won’t melt them.
 Therefore, they are temperature safe.
 The same cannot be said of nylon plastic bushings that are now in use.
 Nylon plastic can melt and cause the S-camshaft to lock up, preventing brake release.
 Bushings made from brass won’t melt, but they require grease to operate; and the hazards of grease have been discussed above.

 In over 85% of the trucks tested, there was up to a 40% braking variation from one side of the axle to the other.*

-In summary, a new type of non-meltable plastic bushing is now available to solve the problems associated with brake maintenance and safety.
-The new “S” Cam Etcom composite bushing will not melt, needs no lubrication, reduces maintenance hours and parts costs, enhances safety and reduces long service hours; all this for very little cost.
-For further information please get in touch with us by going to our Contact page on our website.
+In summary, New type of “No Grease” Composite Bushing is now available to solve the problems associated with brake maintenance and safety.
+The New Etcom “No Grease” S-Cam Composite Bushing will not melt, needs no lubrication, reduces maintenance hours and parts costs, enhances safety and reduces long service hours; all this for very little cost.
+For further information please get in touch with us by clicking the link on top of this page.
 We look forward to hearing from you.

 *Referenced from test company—weighing station “Long Life No Grease Bushings” TM